10 Cheapest Home Insurance Companies in 2025

 - Green Home Perks: Homes certified by Leadership Energy and Environmental Design (LEED) earn discounts and add-ons to cover eco-friendly items with this homeowners insurance company.

-- Great Rates: Travelers is a competitively-priced home insurance provider at $86 per month.
+- Great Rates: Travelers is a competitively priced home insurance provider at $86 per month.

 - Superior Financial Strength: It received the highest A++ rating from A.M.
 Best as one of the most reliable home insurance companies.